argentini/Argentini.SqlPkg/README.md

 This mode will restore all \*.bacpac files in a given path to databases with the same names as the filenames.

 - Provide a source file path to 'master.bacpac' in the location of the bacpac files.
-The master.bacpac file does not need to exist.
-It is used to specify the source path to your bacpac files.
+The path will be used as the source location for each database backup file to restore, ignoring 'master.bacpac'.
 - Provide a target connection to the master database.
-- Provide an optional log file path for master.log; the log file path will be used for each database restore log, adjusting the file names accordingly.
+- Optionally provide a log file path ending with 'master.log'.
+The path will be used as the destination for each database backup log file, ignoring 'master.log'.
 - Accepts all arguments that the Restore action mode accepts.

 Here's a *Restore-All* example for Bash: